Riya10031/Threat-Protection-with-XDR/Labguide/Module 4/Lab-01.md

 # Lab 01 - Threat Hunting using Notebooks with Microsoft Sentinel

-## Estimated Duration: 120 minutes
+## Estimated Duration: 120 Minutes

 You are a Security Operations Analyst working at a company that implemented Microsoft Sentinel.
 You have received threat intelligence about a Command and Control (C2 or C&C) technique.
 You need to perform a hunt and watch for the threat.